 Do not load or tow cargo during the first 20 hours of use, do not operate at full throttle.
 It may damage engine parts or decrease engine life if excessively increase throttle during the first 20 hours of use.
 Do not run engine with throttle over 1/2 open during the first 10 hours of use.
-Do not run engine with throttle first 10 to 20 hours of use.
+Do not run engine with throttle over 3/4 open during the first 10 to 20 hours of use.